 It’s pretty easy after you unbox: fill the glass bottle with water, drop a tablet in, watch it fizz.
 Once it’s done, add the pump top.

 New plan: pump this foaming soap onto your hands, rub them together to soap them up with the foam, and THEN run them under the water.
 This soap isn’t super thick–it comes out of the pump as foam!–so you don’t need water to make it spreadable.
 It took me a little while to adopt this new habit, but once I did, I loved this hand soap It smells nice (I got a variety of replacement tablets).
-A single tablet lasts a long time, so I’m pretty sure I won’t need to re-order until 2021.
+A single tablet lasts a long time, and as I predicted when I first bought them, I did not have to re-order until 2021.
+I now have Blueland soap at all four of the sinks in my house, and the tablets take up very little space in my cabinet.

 One reason manufacturers use plastic bottles for their products is the cost of the bottle (plastic is cheap, glass is more expensive).
 In addition, the transportation costs for glass are higher, because glass weighs more than plastic (freight charges are based on weight).
 Glass bottles for many products now packaged in plastic need to be thicker to make them less prone to shatter or break, especially since most are used in the bathroom or kitchen.
 So if a manufacturer switches a product to glass packaging, it makes sense to also make the glass reusable, so it only gets shipped once.
 That leads logically to shipping refills, and if you’re trying to avoid plastic that means finding a way to take the water out of the product.